AREA SETUP

 Original sundae

 You will need a small disposable bowl for each child.
 Have children glue cotton balls inside their bowl to represent ice cream.
 Once the glue is dry, pour brown poster paint in a squeezable bottle.
-Children will enjoy pretending to spray chocolate syrup over their ice cream.
+Children will enjoy pretending to drip chocolate syrup over their ice cream.
 Have them glue a red pompom on top to represent a cherry and add a plastic spoon.

 My cone